lucy-ironmonger/music-library-api/readme.md

 As a DJ for over 12 years, there's been a fair amount of bangers building up so this is also hopefully quite useful!

 This readme will update as I add extra features.
-Enjoy.
+Enjoy!